Home › Dog Adolescence

 Your pup is now starting to show fear around unfamiliar people and may end up displaying aggression around people who are unfamiliar to him.

-Them versus Us.
-What can be done to make this period a win-win situation for both you and your dog?
+What can be done to make this dog adolescence period a win-win situation for both you and your dog?

 Challenging toys such as Kongs help keep your dog simulated for long periods of time.
 Your dog may enjoy a meaty raw bone, but supervision is advised.
 Many large pet stores now sell them.
 Look for their freezer section.

-If you have started a training program when your puppy was very young, dog adolescence is not the time to stop.
+If you had started a training program when your puppy was very young, dog adolescence is not the time to stop.
 Your training sessions will still need to be kept short.
 Adolescents tend to have short attention spans and may have trouble focusing.

 First of all, socialization needs to continue.
 Don’t stop introducing your dog to new people, places and animals just because he turned six months old.